Guides

 Your Blueprints in Action

-When you add an object, you’ll select a Primary Blueprint.
+When you add an object, you’ll select its Primary Blueprint.

 Choose a Blueprint when adding a new object